 London’s American diner scene doesn’t get much better than Soho House & Co’s Electric Diner on Portobello Road.
 Home to muted red booths, subway tiles and exposed brick walls, the diner serves up French-American fare, from chicken ‘n’ waffles to grilled cheese, Nashville fried cod with buttermilk ranch and fried shallot to steak tartare.

-Don’t miss: Head over to The Ned to try out their sister site, set in the majestic building and serving up diner and deli favourites.
+Don’t miss: Head over to The Ned to try out their sister site, set in the majestic building and dishing up diner and deli favourites.

 191 Portobello Road, W11 2ED | The Ned